Mad Hot Ballroom

 Parents Need to Know

-Parents need to know that this documentary tracks students from three NYC public schools as they prepare for an annual citywide ballroom dancing competition.
-Parents need to know that some of the 11- and 12-year-old interviewees discuss the difficulties in their lives and neighborhoods, including absent parents, drug dealers, and street violence.
-That said, the children handle these subjects with poise and remarkable self-awareness.
+Parents need to know that Mad Hot Ballroom is a documentary that tracks students from three NYC public schools as they prepare for an annual citywide ballroom-dancing competition.
+Some of the 11- and 12-year-old interviewees discuss the difficulties in their lives and neighborhoods, including absent parents, drug dealers, and street violence.
+That said, the kids handle these subjects with poise and remarkable self-awareness.
+They learn about the hard work and dedication required to achieve goals and make dreams come true; they also learn to accept defeat with grace and humility.
+They develop a sense of pride and self-respect through mastering different dances.

 What's the story?